How to Update Blog Posts for SEO

 Link to long form content on your blog for effective SEO.

-Give readers older and newer blog resources from your site to earn credibility.
+Give readers trusted resources from your site to earn credibility.
 Increase time spent on site.
 Boost page views.

 Send a clear signal to search engines by linking to valued, SEO-optimized resources on your blog.